During stressful times, it’s often hard to take the time you need to focus on yourself.

 If you struggle to find the time to work out regularly, try to be more active throughout the day.
 Choose the furthest parking space from an entrance, take stairs instead of elevators, and avoid sitting for prolonged periods of time.

 How will you practice caring for your mental health?

 Self-care is essential to your overall well-being.
 An inability to identify and recognize your emotions may lead to additional stress, which takes its toll on your physical and mental health.

 Emotional self-care can help you understand your emotions.
-When you accept positive and negative feelings, you gain more control over your emotional state.
+When you accept positive and negative feelings, you gain more control over your state of mind.
 You may even find it easier to avoid reacting impulsively to negative situations.

 If you are tired of feeling depressed, angry, or stressed, start practicing the emotional self-care activities discussed here.
 Before expressing your feelings, take a few deep breaths.

 Learn how to stop saying “yes” to everything and spend more time focusing on your mental well-being.
-Along with these suggestions, continue to find new ways to promote greater emotional self-care.
+Along with these suggestions, continue to find new ways to promote taking care of your inner equilibrium.